-Valeri Chkalov and his crew of two succeeded in flying nonstop over the North Pole in an ANT-25 monoplane with a massive glider-like wingspan.
-They made the first nonstop transpolar flight from Moscow in 63 hours, 16 minutes.
+Valeri Chkalov and his crew of two flew nonstop over the North Pole in an ANT-25 monoplane with a massive glider-like wingspan.
+They made the first nonstop, transpolar flight from Moscow to the U.S. in 63 hours, 16 minutes.

 Pearson Air Museum has a pictorial display of the Soviet transpolar flight and other attractions.